Tony Hsieh, retired Zappos CEO, dies at 46

 “The world has lost a tremendous visionary and an incredible human being,” the statement said.
 “His spirit will forever be a part of Zappos.”

-Hsieh graduated from Harvard University and joined the company — then called ShoeSite.com — in 1999.
+Hsieh was a Harvard University graduate who joined the company — then called ShoeSite.com — in 1999.
 Zappos was sold to Amazon for $1.2 billion in 2009, but Hsieh had remained with the company until his retirement.

 A wave of tributes poured out on social media as news of Hsieh's death spread.